rrott/rrott.com/source/blog/2016-05-31-how-to-start-using-gitlab.markdown

 ```

-> If you run `git remote -v` you will see that you don't have origins anymore.
+> Note: If you run `git remote -v` you will see no origins anymore.

 ```bash
 $ git remote -v